yet-another-static-site-generator/yass/docs/details.md

   enter *http://localhost:[port]/index.html*
 - Monitoring does not delete files.
 If you delete one, the program will not detect it.
 You must stop, remove old file manually, then restart the server.
+- If you delete page which was in the sitemap, you will be need to edit the sitemap manually or delete it completely with file `robots.txt` to regenerate list of the site pages.

 ## <a name="help"></a>Help command